nimishgupta/remodel/README.md

 dependency files that exist in rules file are present in _index.rmd_.  _remodel_ checks for existence of _.remodel/index.rmd_ on every run.
 If it is not found then _remodel_ creates one, builds the target specified and updates index.rmd with new digest.
-As dependency files are changed their md5 is updated in this file.
+As dependency files are changed, their md5 is updated in this file.

 Over time as project evolves, some files may be renamed.
 This renaming may lead to garbage